mimirerelala/HackBulgaria/Application/Problem3-Dependencies-Resolving/README.md

 There are 3rd party packages that can be installed.
 All packages are described in `all_packages.json`.

-Each package is described as a key-value unit, where the key is the name of the pacakge and the value is a list of packages that should be installed first as dependencies.
+Each package is described as a key-value unit, where the key is the name of the package and the value is a list of packages that should be installed first as dependencies.

 Here is an example `all_packages.json`